trivedhchalla/TrivedhChalla/README.md

 ---

----

 ### 🤝 Looking to Collaborate On:
 - Research-based projects in **AI**, **ML**, and **Data Science**
 - Open-source projects using **Python**, **JavaScript**, and **Data-Handling-Python**
 - College-level web and Full Stack projects
 ---

-### 💡 Looking for Help With:
-- Applying to research internships abroad
-- Understanding AI/ML model optimization
-- Structuring scalable and modular web applications

----

-### 📚 Currently Learning:
-- Python 3.13 intermediate-level concepts
-- Machine Learning and Generative AI
-- Full-stack dev with HTML, CSS, JS

----

-### 💬 Ask Me About:
-- Python, C++, Full Stack development
-- DSA, and project roadmaps
-- Data Science learning paths and GitHub project setup

----

 ### 🎯 Fun Fact:
-I enjoy connecting data to real-world trends , debugging code at night, and watching movie/webseries marathons on weekends!
+I enjoy connecting data to real-world trends , debugging code at night,!

 ---